 Apart from this, the mobile application must be stable, have good voice quality, be able to support bandwidth optimization requirements, and have an easy user interface which allows your clients to make calls even if they are not a technology geek.

-Calling Card – You need to offer calling card facility to retail customers, who want to access VoIP services, but do not have internet availability in their mobile phones.
+Calling Card – You need to offer calling card facility to retail customers, who want to access VoIP services, but do not have internet available on their mobile phones.

 Here, DID is a local telephone number that your customers will dial into – thereupon be greeted by an IVR voice system, which will ask them to enter their destination number and the call will be connected.

-Call Shop– If you are planning to offer retail services, the call shop feature is a must have for doing business in many countries, wherein customers go to call shops to make cheap long distance calls.
-This feature allows call shops to manage multiple customer calling infrastructures, from PC/ devices/ mobile phones.
+Call Shop– If you are planning to offer retail services, the call shop feature is a must-have for doing business in many countries, wherein customers go to call shops to make cheap long distance calls.
+This feature allows call shops to manage multiple customers calling infrastructures, from PC/ devices/ mobile phones.

 And, can identify and bill the consumer accordingly and easily, while maintaining full control of their operations.
 REVE Systems’ Softswitch, iTel Switch offers a very advanced call shop feature, which is used by many retail service providers around the world.

 Step 3: Own Website, with Credit Card Payment Gateway Support

 If you are in the VoIP business, you will get potential customers from all around the world.
 In order to provide services efficiently to your customers from various geographies, you will need a fully functional website supported with payment options like Credit Cards, PayPal, etc. So, customers can pay you seamlessly and use the services.